w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 order: 5
 ---

-Captions and summaries provide information that can help navigate and understand tables.
-While they are not required in every case to meet WCAG 2.0, captions and summaries are relatively simple ways to add information that helps many people.
+Captions and summaries provide information that can help users find, navigate, and understand tables.
+While they are not required in every case to meet WCAG 2.0, captions and summaries are relatively simple ways to provide information that improves understandability many people.

 * A **caption** is like a heading for a table.
-Most screen readers announce captions and their users can choose between tables.
+Most screen readers announce the content of captions, which helps users to find a table and understand what it’s about and chose if they want to read it.
+If the user decides to use “Tables Mode”, captions are the primary mechanism to identify tables.
 The caption is provided `<caption>` element.

   See WCAG 2.0 technique [H39: Using caption elements to associate data table captions with data tables](http://www.w3.org/TR/WCAG20-TECHS/H39) for advice on captions.

 * A **summary** conveys information about the organization of the data in a table and helps users navigate the table.
-For example, if a table has an unconventional structure (as in the examples below), the user can be told in which row or column content can be found.
+For example, if a table has an unconventional structure (as in the examples below), information about in which row or column content can be found can be provided to the user.
 A summary is usually needed for complex tables.
-HTML4 (and XHTML 1.x) provides a `summary` attribute.
-Solutions for HTML5 are below.

   See WCAG 2.0 technique [H73: Using the summary attribute of the table element to give an overview of data tables](http://www.w3.org/TR/WCAG20-TECHS/H73) for advice on the summary attribute.